-Join Chris Orwig for an in-depth discussion in this video Exploring different types of printers and papers, part of Lightroom 5 Essentials: 05 Creating Prints and Books.
+Join Chris Orwig for an in-depth discussion in this video Exploring different types of printers and papers, part of Lightroom 5 Essential Training: 5 Creating Prints & Books.

 Creating compelling photographic prints is about more than learning how to use the different sliders or controls.
 And so here what I want to do is talk a little bit about working with our printers and different paper types.
 Because one of the things that I've discovered is that the paper type that you use can really effect the overall mood, feeling and quality of that final print.
 Well, let's start off by talking about printers.
 You know, there's so many different brands and type of printers out there.
 But one of the things that I think you'll discover is once you find a printer which meets your needs, you'll find it to be a tool that you just can't live without.